-29 Oct Finding a Qualified and Caring Professional Tutor/Learning Specialist for a Student with a Learning Difference
+29 Oct Finding A Qualified And Caring Professional Tutor/Learning Specialist For A Student With A Learning Difference

 Finding the appropriate tutor with the right academic training, professional experience, and the ability to guide and nurture their student can be a challenge, particularly for a child with a learning difference, such as dyslexia, ADHD, autism spectrum, language processing difficulties or other issues.

-If your child is demonstrating learning difficulties, parents should request an evaluation performed by a state licensed professional such as a psychologist, neuropsychologist, speech language pathologist, and/or occupational therapist etc. Effective tutoring is guided by a thorough evaluation, particularly a multidisciplinary one by licensed professionals.
+Anyone can tutor; it is an unregulated field.
+Finding the best learning support for your child, when he or she is demonstrating learning issues, is crucial.
+The right professional can make a significant difference in your child’s life.
+If your child is demonstrating learning difficulties, parents should request an evaluation performed by a state licensed professional such as a psychologist, neuropsychologist, speech-language pathologist, and/or occupational therapist etc. Effective tutoring is guided by thorough evaluation, particularly a multidisciplinary one by licensed professionals.

-When working with students, particularly those who struggle with learning, it is necessary to explicitly teach them skills to facilitate their learning, encouraging them to become more efficient life long learners.
+When working with students, particularly those who struggle with learning, it is necessary to explicitly teach them skills to facilitate their learning, encouraging them to become more efficient life, long learners.
 More often than not, these students don’t know how to effectively plan, organize, brainstorm, extract important information, read effectively and efficiently, and write fluently, and/or structure essays.
 Learning is frustrating, hard, and draining.

 Many tutors have advanced degrees in content such as history, but they do not have the necessary and thorough training in assessing and teaching students with learning differences.

-• Has the tutor earned at least a master’s degree?
+- Has the tutor earned at least a master’s degree?
 In which area of specialization?
 Does your tutor have any state or national licensure?

-• What is your tutor’s professional teaching experience?
+- What is your tutor’s professional teaching experience?

-• Does your tutor work with other professionals?
-Does the tutor know when to refer/consult with other professionals and does he or she communicate with the
+- Does the tutor know when to refer/consult with other professionals & does he or she communicate with the

 - Does the tutor provide individualized differentiated instruction, instead of just one type of instruction?
-A one-size-fits all approach is typically not effective.
+A one-size-fits-all approach is typically not effective.
 Children with learning differences benefit most from tailored approaches that fit their individual needs based on how your child learns.

-• Small businesses or individual professional tutors may offer a more personalized tutoring experience for your child and family compared to a large tutoring company, more often than not where tutors’ qualifications are not transparent.
+- Small businesses or individual professional tutors may offer a more personalized tutoring experience for your child and family compared to a large tutoring company, more often than not where tutors’ qualifications are not transparent.

 - If requested and appropriate, does the tutor offer or provide technology to supplement the tutoring?
 How important is this supplementation for your child’s learning needs?

 Secured a Professional Tutor